-Tímea Varga serves as full-time lecturer and part-time academic web coordinator at Lynn University.
-She is currently pursuing her Ph.D. in International Development at The University of Southern Mississippi, with her research interest located at the intersection of international communication and socio-cultural development.
+Tímea Varga serves as instructor in the Dialogues at Lynn University.
+She earned her M.S. in Communication Media Studies and Practice and her MBA in International Business at Lynn University.
+She is currently pursuing her Ph.D. in International Development at The University of Southern Mississippi, with her research interest located at the intersection of international communication and international security.
 A Hungarian native fluent in 6 languages, Varga joined Lynn’s staff in 2011 as academic web coordinator and adjunct professor teaching in the Communication and Emerging Media program.

 Prior to being hired at Lynn, Varga served as a graduate assistant in the Eugene M. and Christine E. Lynn College of International Communication, worked with the Hungarian Ministry of Defense and the NATO, and has held multiple leadership roles regionally and nationally.
 She is a former editorial assistant of Women’s Studies in Communication, and presently serves as 1st Vice President and convention coordinator of the Florida Communication Association.
 Varga is also a member of the National Communication Association and the International Studies Association, and regularly presents at scholarly conferences nationwide.

-Besides her academic interests, as former member of the Hungarian Haladas VSE and Savaria TSE Dancesport Teams, Varga is a 4-time Hungarian national champion, European Championship silver medalist, and World Championship finalist in Latin Ballroom formation dancing.
+Besides her academic interests, as former member of the Hungarian Haladas VSE and Savaria TSE Dancesport Teams, Varga is a 4-time Hungarian national champion, European Championship silver medalist, and World Championship finalist in Latin ballroom formation dancing.
 She has also danced in and choreographed for various classical, jazz, contemporary, and musical productions including Chicago, Grease, and Hair.
+At Lynn, she has served as head coach of the university's dance team and is currently a choreographer for the university's annual Lynn Celebration of the Arts.

 - B.A., Lynn University